richardTowers/verify-tech-docs/source/documentation/msa/msaUse.md

 <details>
 <summary>
-Example of the `test-config.yml` file.
+Example of the `test-config.yml` file
 </summary>